PyBossa/app-ushahidi/README.md

 PyBossa application for categorizing Usahidi reports
 ====================================================

-This pybossa application allows you to categorize, and add/improve the geo-localization of the collected reports in an Ushahidi server, using a simple web interface.
+This PyBossa application allows you to categorize, and add/improve the geo-localization of the collected reports in an Ushahidi server, using a simple web interface.